 Additionally, the typical lifespan of these subscribers was 25 months, resulting in a $350 profit per user.

-A decade afterwards, the number of subscribers increased from 200 to 25 million.
+A decade afterward, the number of subscribers increased from 200 to 25 million.

 Despite being such a top player in the market, America Online made some mistakes that ultimately led to the failure of the company.